PierreFECalvet/non_regression_tests/README.md

 - **Frequency:**
     The frequency in minutes at which the script should run.
+    Default frequency is 1 but you should edit it when submitting large lists

 - **Input File Formats**
     CSV File for Links (links.csv):
-    The CSV file should contain the columns source and target.
+    The CSV file should contain the columns source and target in this order.
 For example:

 ```
     source,target